 - presenting photo ID (passport, driver’s licence, etc.)

 All bags and briefcases will be checked by means of a detection device.

 These measures are simple, but essential for ensuring security.

-Visitors may ask a staff member of the Centre about activities that may interest them.
+Visitors can ask a staff member of the Centre about activities that may interest them.

 Interactive Photo Gallery of MNAs

-The Visitor Center has set up an interactive electronic gallery of photographs that provides visitors with up-to-date information on MNAs.
+The Visitor Centre has set up an interactive electronic gallery of photographs that provides visitors with up-to-date information on MNAs.

 Restaurant and Café

 The Parliament Building has an excellent restaurant, Le Parlementaire, and a cafeteria called the Café du Parlement.